googlebleh/18349-f16-tbrunner/README.md

 18349-f16-tbrunner
 ==================
-Script to manage the 18-349 testbench
+Script to manage the 18-349 testbench.

 Usage
 -----